kaliflowerx3/ZoltriTWserver/rules.md

 They keep cursing me with something that doesn't kill me.
 They stole my hard-to-make gear through legitimate means and now I have to start again.
 ```
-When in doubt, send me a note BEFORE you do it!!!

 :police_car: Outlawed (disabled) items: :police_car:
 - Hungry Bag (dupe bug)
 - All of the Imbued Fires except Ordo (crashes and lags server)